Feedback

 For Bob is not only a repository of facts and folklore about local civics (“I’m a political junkie”), but also a living, breathing symbol of its culture.

-He’s a Curran, in other words, a family synonymous with Baltimore politics.
+He’s a Curran, in short, a family synonymous with Baltimore politics.

 There’s been a Curran holding a seat in the same northeast district of the City Council (with a brief interregnum) since 1953.